Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-The above validation scheme is similar to that used for sparse DFT and sparse WHT, where the singleton verification approach proved to work for signal amplitudes lying in a known discrete alphabet~\cite{pawar2014robust,li2014spright}.
-In this paper, we further show that it can effectively identify the singletons for \textit{arbitrary} signal amplitudes that are bounded away from zero.
+The above validation scheme is similar to that used for sparse DFT and sparse Walsh-Hadamard transform (WHT), where the singleton verification approach has been proved to be correct with high probability for signal amplitudes lying in a known discrete alphabet~\cite{pawar2014robust,li2014spright}.
+In this paper, we further show that it can effectively identify the singletons for \textit{arbitrary} \DG{analog} amplitudes that are bounded away from zero, as specified in Theorems~\ref{theorem:noisy_discovery_sync} and~\ref{theorem:noisy_discovery_asyn}.